kashmir96/osoappliance/content/directory/appliance-repair-technicians/newbolds.md

  alt: 'Logo for Newbolds the New Zealand from Masterton'
 ---

-Newbolds is an Appliance Repair Technicians Company operating in Masterton, New Zealand.
+# Newbolds is an Appliance Repair Technician Company operating in Masterton, New Zealand.

 This business offers a range of appliance repair services to both households and businesses located in and around Masterton.